jhihan/Value_At_Risk/README.md

 # Value_At_Risk
-This code is designed to evaluate Value at Risk (VAR)with binomial backtesting for Stock Portfolio.
+This project is developed to evaluate Value at Risk (VAR) with binomial backtesting for Stock Portfolio.
+This code is constructed in the end of 2017 in order to practice C++ and financial engineering skills.
+Further improvement will be made soon.
 # Getting Started
 ## Environment
 The code is run in the Visual C++ 17 environment.